hazard-ready/disaster-preparedness/README.md

 #### If you can edit the shapefile

 Using QGIS or ArcGIS, add two columns to the shapefile: one with a lookup value composed of all the variables you're using (e.g. `[FIRENAME]_[YEAR]_[AREA]`), and one with the complete text.
 You can create both of these using calculdated fields in either program.
-Then copy-paste the attribute table into Excel or an equivalent, and use the complete texts to populate the `text` column of `snuggets.csv` and the lookup values for the `lookup_value` column.
+Then copy-paste the attribute table into Excel or an equivalent, and use the complete texts to populate the `text` column of `snuggets.xlsx` and the lookup values for the `lookup_value` column.
 With this, you can use the automated pipeline to do the rest.

 #### If you can't edit the shapefile, or are more comfortable editing code